Krypto/sublime-da-ui/pkgctrl/README.md

 ## Pricing

 DA UI is absolutely free during the beta period.
 Pricing will be announced later this year.
 In any case it will be available evaluation mode.
 This mode includes full functionality and there is no time limit, however, continued usage requires the purchase of a license.

+## Privacy

+We take your privacy seriously and will take all measures to protect your personal information.

+Any personal information received will only be used to fill your order.
+We will not sell or redistribute your information to anyone.